 Welcome!
 I am an Assistant Professor of Geosciences at Utah State University.
 Before, I was a postdoc in the Division of Geological and Planetary Sciences at Caltech, working primarily with Dr. Jean-Philippe Avouac.
 I got my PhD (2023) from the Earth and Planetary Sciences Department at the University of California, Davis, advised by Dr. Mike Oskin.
-My current work relies on using geologic and geodetic data, and numerical models, to understand:
+My work relies on using geologic and geodetic data, and numerical models, to understand:

 - The distribution of inelastic strain during earthquakes and over multiple earthquake cycles